WORDTALK/Wordium/Readme.md

 Contributors
 ============

-Wordset was founded by Hampton Lintorn Catlin <hcatlin> and Michael Lintorn Catlin <malrase>, and we were joined by Justin Lefurjah <lefurjah> in making this project a reality.
+Wordium was founded by Jean Wallet <jw>

-Justin, in fact, was by far our largest contributor.
-He was personally responsible for 97 new words and 7,460 edits!
+Special thanks to Carlin, Justin Lefurjah, msingle, sabreuse, bryanedu, zellerpress, luxfactaest, lauradhahn, odd_bloke, musicchild, jessecurry, joshuabriggs, brilliantskip, and luciankahn for all their hard work!.

-Also, we had a TON of volunteers, who worked for hours and hours improving this dictionary.
+Also, thanks for volunteers, who worked for hours and hours improving this dictionary.

-Special thanks to msingle, sabreuse, bryanedu, zellerpress, luxfactaest, lauradhahn, odd_bloke, musicchild, jessecurry, joshuabriggs, brilliantskip, and luciankahn for all their hard work!.
+Let's keep contributing to Wordium!